-Date Session Venue Indicative content 14/10/2017 10.00am - 5.00pm Day-school one University Museum of Zoology Introduction to the course, facilities available and learning tools.
-Natural Selection and the development of Darwin's theory.
-Sexual Selection.
-Kin Selection.
-Behind the scenes tour of the Museum of Zoology.
-Introduction to biological diversity and discussion of Darwin material housed in the collection.
-28/10/2017 10.00am - 5.00pm Day-school two Christ's College Discussion of assignments and study skills session.
-The early theories of evolution and an expansion on Darwin's theory.
-Assignment 1 18/11/2017 10.00am - 5.00pm Day-school three Madingley Hall Introduction to Evolutionary Genetics, Natural Selection and Genetic Drift.
+Date Session Venue Indicative content 6/10/2018 10.00am - 5.00pm Day-school one University Museum and Department of Zoology Introduction to the course, facilities available and learning tools.
+Natural Selection and the development of Darwin's theory; Sexual Selection; and Kin Selection.
+A behind the scenes tour of the Museum of Zoology introducing biological diversity and discussing Darwin's material housed in the collection.
+27/10/2018 10.00am - 5.00pm Day-school two Christ's College Discussion of assignments and study skills session.
+The early theories of evolution and an expansion on Darwin's theory and work.
+Assignment 1 17/11/2018 10.00am - 5.00pm Day-school three Madingley Hall An introduction to Evolutionary Genetics, Natural Selection and Genetic Drift.
 Natural Selection in context and the genetics and evolution of quantitative traits.
-Adaption, apparent design and on- going debates in evolutionary genetics.
+Adaption, apparent design and ongoing debates in evolutionary genetics.
 On the origin of species and phylogenies over time.
-09/12/2017 10.00am - 5.00pm Day-school four University Museum of Zoology (morning) and Department of Zoology (afternoon) The origin and early evolution of life.
+08/12/2018 10.00am - 5.00pm Day-school four University Museum of Zoology and Department of Zoology.
+The origin and early evolution of life.
 The deep diversity of life.
 Reconstructing evolutionary history practical session (phylogeny practical).
 Assignment 2 .